FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

 ### Comments

-Some of the above (along with other issues) are previously tracked in https://github.com/brave/brave-browser/issues/13.
+Some of the above (along with other issues) were previously tracked in https://github.com/brave/brave-browser/issues/13.

 You may notice some requests to Google domains.
 Some of these, such as `clients*.google.com` and `update.googleapis.com` are needed to check for extension updates, such as for PDFJS (which is our built-in PDF reader).